JiaxingQiu/SkinGPT-4/README.md

 # [Reproduce] SkinGPT-4

+## (Option 1) Installation from our own yml

+## (Option 1) Installation from scratch based on original repo
 - original repo: https://github.com/JoshuaChou2018/SkinGPT-4
--  weird steps in this installation cannot be skipped for rivanna hpc. the original installation has many problems on our gpu.
+- weird steps cannot be skipped for rivanna hpc. the original installation has many problems (and dependence conflicts) on our gpu.

-## Installation

 ```
 #source ~/miniconda3/etc/profile.d/conda.sh